Jesper Brochmand: Biography

 Jesper Rasmussen Brochmand was born in Køge, Zealand.
 He attended Herlufsholm Academy in Copenhagen, followed by training as a theological student in the Netherlands at Leiden University and the University of Franeker.
 He returned to Copenhagen in 1608 to serve as Rector of Herlufsholm Academy.
 In 1610, he became a Professor Pædagogicus at University of Copenhagen, professor of Greek in 1613 and a member of the theological faculty in 1615.
 In 1617 he was appointed tutor to Crown Prince Christian, eldest son of King Christian IV, returning to the university three years later.

 He was ordained Bishop of Zealand (Bisperække for Sjællands stift) in 1639.
 During his long and fruitful activity in this office, he reorganized the worship service of the Church of Denmark, especially by abolishing the Latin choir and by introducing Wednesday services during Lent.

-At this same time, Denmark-Norway was impacted by the Counter-Reformation efforts of the Roman Catholic Church through propaganda generated by the scholastic revival.
+At this same time, Denmark-Norway was effected by the Counter-Reformation efforts of the Roman Catholic Church through propaganda generated by the scholastic revival.
 Brochmand made the controversy with Rome a subject of his public lectures.
 In 1626–28, he published his Controversiæ sacræ (3 parts), a reply in the style of Lutheran scholasticism to Cardinal Bellarmine's attacks on the Lutheran Church.
 In 1634, at the king's order, he engaged in a polemic with the Jesuits, who endeavored to defend the conversion of Christian William, Margrave of Brandenburg to Roman Catholicism.